 CEO & Founder

 As leader and CEO of Critical Incident Stress Consultants, I strive to bring together experienced professionals to assist those in the helping professions through evidence-based interventions.
 My work is informed by my 30 years of experience as a psychotherapist treating stress, anxiety and psychological trauma in a variety of locations and populations, including: emergency services personnel, medical professionals, rape survivors, torture survivors, refugee communities, and war zones with MSF/Doctors without Borders.
 I’ve responded to multiple critical incidents (employee death in service, employee suicide, staff assault, staff grief reactions, ambulance crash, helicopter crash) as well as mass casualty events, including Hurricane Katrina…..

 Retired Deputy Sheriff

-I’m also a member of the Metro CISM Team, which is a group of volunteers who provide free critical incident stress debriefing sessions to first responder teams within the Twin Cities metro area.
+My career spans forty years in the medical field as a Paramedic, EMS Educator and Emergency Department nurse.
+For the past twenty years I’ve been a member of the Metro CISM Team, a group of volunteers who provide free critical incident stress debriefing sessions to first responder teams within the Twin Cities metro area.

 I am proud of my 15 years of experience in the field of mental health working with groups, couples, children, teens and adults.
 I’m trained in Critical Incident Stress and work with first responders on a regular basis.
 I specialize in trauma, incorporating Eye Movement Desensitization and Reprocessing (EMDR) and body-brain connections.
 I approach my work by putting my clients at the center and working with them holistically.
 I believe there is always a path to healing, and there is always cause for hope.